 Why are SSL Certificates required for Intranet Servers?

-If your org’s LAN access is hacked, or if you have a rogue employee, packet sniffers can be deployed across LAN PCs.
+If your organization’s LAN access is hacked, or if you have a rogue employee, packet sniffers can be deployed across LAN PCs.
 These can intercept vital trade information from apps on your network.

 Globally-trusted Certifying Authorities (CAs) are the best option as their Root certificates are already trusted by all web browsers and device clients.
 However, they only offer their SSL certificates to public fully-qualified domain names (FQDNs) such as iwebz.net, www.iwebz.net, ssl.iwebz.net, etc.